Chris Korsak

 Step Three: Summon the Movie Star

-Portrait of a model sitting on a couch with old hollywood lighting style
+Old Hollywood portrait of a model sitting on a couch

 Now that I had things dialed in more or less, I took a few more test shots of Madeline once she sat down on the couch.
 I told her not to worry about posing while I was still fine-tuning the light.
 After a couple more adjustments, we were in business.
 We only shot photos for about five minutes in total, which was just enough time to try a few posing and prop variations.
 I shot a few frames with the flowers in the foreground, and then removed them got rid of the table all together in the composition.
 Madeline also added her cigarette holder as a prop.
 No lit cigarette though because she didn’t want the studio to charge extra and also, boo tobacco.